theforeman/theforeman.org/_posts/2018-07-31-foreman-community-newsletter---july-2018.md

 ### Redmine upgrade

-The Redmine instance completed it's upgrade path last week, we are now fully up to date.
+The Redmine instance completed its upgrade path last week, we are now fully up to date.
 Thanks to everyone for their patience during the chaos that caused.

 ### RFCs needing attention